Non API Casing Strengths - Work

 NO!
 I can't or won't donate to the restoration fund.
 I'm happy to spend a few minutes to offer a testimonial to help encourage the effort.
 These worksheets do have value.
 Offer Feedback.

-Non API Casing strengths Worksheet, release 1a, issued 2 Feb 2009.
+API Casing strengths Worksheet, release 10, issued 30 August 2019.
 WORK version.

 This worksheet is similar to the API casing strengths worksheet, the only difference is that the user enters pipe information rather than looking up the standard API sizes in a table.
 This allows the user to calculate for pipes which are not in the API tables BUT it assumes that the pipes entered are manufactured to the requirements of API 5CT.